Last updated on January 1st, 2021 at 05:16 pm

 Thanks for Reading!

 Thank you so much for reading my net worth update for August, 2020!
 If you enjoyed this detailed look at my finances, please leave a comment, follow AnotherLoonie on social media, or sign up for my monthly newsletter!
 If you’re interested in reading more, please check out some of my other recent articles.
-Some interesting examples include my post on gold bullion ETFs and my post on how I save 20% off pretty much everything on Amazon.
-Also, check out my last net worth update for July!
+Some interesting examples include my post on the best gold ETF in Canada and my post on how I save 20% off pretty much everything on Amazon Canada.

 What do you think about my spending this month?
 Am I spending too much, or too little on groceries?
 How has COVID-19 impacted your budget?
 Drop a comment below and let’s chat!